charles-benedito/myob-test/README.md

-# MMYOE - Mind Your Own Exercise
+# MYOE - Mind Your Own Exercise

 My project used as step to be contracted by MYOB.